Five ways to ease your child’s worries and fears

 Look for tell-tale signs

 Some children won’t want to let on what they are afraid of, in case it worries you.
 Sleeplessness, tummy pains, headaches and nightmares might all be clues.
+(See five childhood anxieties and how to banish them)

 Set an example